 In his legal practice, Mr. Pasco works extensively with venture stage companies providing goods and services to the U.S. Government.
-Previously, he served as Associate General Counsel at In-Q-Tel, Inc. In-Q-Tel is a strategic investor chartered by the Central Intelligence Agency that bridges the gap between the U.S. Intelligence Community and emerging commercial innovation.
+Previously, he served as Associate General Counsel at In-Q-Tel, Inc., a strategic investor chartered by the Central Intelligence Agency to bridge the gap between the U.S. Intelligence Community and emerging commercial innovation.

 Prior to joining In-Q-Tel, Mr. Pasco was an attorney at Kaye Scholer LLP, where his practice principally focused on national security related regulatory processes and transnational mergers and acquisitions.
 He joined the private sector following 15 years of public service, culminating as a founding member of the National Security Council's Task Force on Export Control Reform.
-At the National Security Council, Mr. Pasco was a principal architect of President Obama's export control reform initiative.
+At the National Security Council, Mr. Pasco was a principal architect of President Barack Obama's export control reform initiative.
 The Department of State called these reforms, "[t]he most significant changes to the U.S. export control system in decades..." with major changes to the International Traffic in Arms Regulations and the Export Administration Regulations, including the commercial use of outer space.

 Mr. Pasco joined the Office of the General Counsel following service as Deputy Director for Foreign Investment Policy, he represented Homeland Security in the Committee on Foreign Investment in the United States (CFIUS) and oversaw the department’s role in redrafting the executive order, statutory, and regulatory underpinnings of the CFIUS process.

 Mr. Pasco has a J.D. from Georgetown Law.
-In addition, he holds a M.A. from the University of Chicago, a Graduate Certificate from the Johns-Hopkins University/Nanjing University Center for Chinese and American Studies, and a B.A. from the University of Kansas.
+In addition, he holds a M.A. from the University of Chicago, and a B.A. from the University of Kansas.